-B Auto Insurance.
+B. Auto Insurance.

 For a priest owning his own vehicle, source of income will reimburse the actual cost of insurance, not to exceed \$1,750 per fiscal year.
-Coverage limits must be the minimum requirement as detailed in Attachment "C".
+A paid invoice must be submitted to the source of income in order to gain reimbursement.
+Priest may only apply for reimbursement for one vehicle only.
+Coverage limits must be the minimum requirement as detailed in Attachment "D".
 (A portion of this reimbursement may be taxable to the extent that the auto is used for personal use.)